 These aren't good reasons not to do something.
 I want/wanted to get an MFA!

 Look, if you really want/wanted to get an MFA, and you bothered to read the article, then you already know, you're not really my target audience.
 You are mentioned explicitly in the last few paragraphs.
-Take deep breaths and repeat to yourself "the blogoverse does not revolve around me."
+Do what you burn to do.
+That's the best any of us will ever get from art.

 I got a lot of value out of my MFA!